emilymcdaniel/School_District_Analysis/README.md

 - The percentage of students who earned a passing score score of at least 70% in **MATH rose from 66.9% to 93.2%.**
 - The percentage of students who earned a passing score score of at least 70% in **READING rose from 69.6% to 97.0%.**
 - The percentage of students who earned an overall passing score (based upon Reading and math scores) jumped by 25%!
 - Thomas High School ranks 13th within the district; after 9th graders' scores were removed Thomas High School ranks 2nd.
-This aligns better with the conslusions drawn above, including the Charter shcools and medium sized school are high academic performers.
+This aligns better with the conclusions drawn above, including that Charter schools and medium sized schools produce strong academic performers.

 Ultimately, excluding ninth graders' from analysis made an enormous impact on the school's performance record.
-It is advisable that additional analyses are performed to determine whether this is true only for Thomas High School.
-However, these snapshots show that across the district, it may not play as significant a role at other schools:
+It is advisable that additional analyses are performed to determine whether this phenomenon is applicable at other schools.
+However, these snapshots cast doubt that ninth graders at other schools significantly impact performance results:

 **Snapshot of Grade Level vs Math Scores**

 ![Grade Level vs Math Scores](https://github.com/emilymcdaniel/School_District_Analysis/blob/main/Resources/Grade%20level%20v%20Math%20Scores.PNG?raw=true)

 **Snapshot of Grade Level vs Reading Scores**

 ![Grade Level vs Reading Scores](https://github.com/emilymcdaniel/School_District_Analysis/blob/main/Resources/Grade%20level%20v%20Reading%20Scores.PNG?raw=true)

 ## Summary
-Factors that have probable correlation to the percentage of students who pass are:
+Conclusions that have can be drawn from this analysis are:
-- Small and medium sized schools outperform schools over 2000 students.
+- Small & medium sized schools outperform schools over 2000 students.
 - Charter schools outperform District schools.
-  - Of import, charter schools tend to have fewer students.
+  - Of import, Charter schools tend to have fewer students.
 - Math programs have lower scores than Reading programs at all schools.
 - To markedly boost overall performance, funnel more attention toward the Math programs.
+- Modifying the budget is unlikely to improve the district's results.

 ---
 To review the complete dataset please follow this link: [School District Analysis](https://github.com/emilymcdaniel/School_District_Analysis/blob/main/PyCitySchools_Challenge.ipynb)